raxod502/intuitive-explanations/content/post/about-this-site.md

 ## Licensing

-[MIT].
+[MIT][mit].
 You can do whatever you want with anything here, although I prefer that you do good rather than evil.

 [amsart]: https://www.ctan.org/pkg/amsart
 [calc bowl]: /calculus-bowl-expert-edition